ISGAP African and Jewish Diaspora Homeland Studies Program (AJDHP)

 Co-Chairs – Professor Ansel Brown and Dr. Charles Asher Small, Executive Director, ISGAP

-Director – Professor Ansel Brown, Assistant Clinical Professor of Political Science, North Carolina Central University
+Director – Professor Ansel Brown, Visiting Assistant Professor at North Carolina Central University (NCCU) School of Law

 Dr. Harold V. Bennett, Chair, Department of Philosophy and Religion, Morehouse College, Atlanta, Georgia

 Dr. Carlton Long, CEO of Lawrence Long and Co., Educational Consulting

 Professor Katya Gibel Mevorach, Chair, American Studies Concentration, Grinnell College, Iowa

 Professor David Patterson, Hillel A. Feinberg Chair in Holocaust Studies, Ackerman Center for Holocaust Studies, University of Texas at Dallas